The Employer Sponsored Temporary Skilled Shortage (TSS) visa is the most common visa used by companies to sponsor employees in Australia.

 Visa Processing Times:

 The time taken to process a visa application can vary depending on whether or not the employer must apply for business sponsorship approval or not.
 The visa application can either be lodged at the same time as the sponsorship or nomination or afterwards.
-The Immigration and Border Protection website listed the processing time for a subclass 457 visa between 2 -7 months.
+The Immigration website listed the processing time for a subclass TSS visa between 6 – 9 months.

 How Pathway to Aus helps: